skx/kilua/README.md

 Once launched the arrow keys will move you around, and the main keybindings to learn are:

-    Ctrl-x Ctrl-o Open a new file in the current buffer.
+    Ctrl-x Ctrl-o Open a new file.
     Ctrl-x Ctrl-s Save the current file.
     Ctrl-x Ctrl-c Quit.